BitcoinDesign/Guide/guide/private-key-management/introduction.md

 # Private key management

-When designing a bitcoin wallet-product, the way you choose to handle private key management often dictates the fundamental user experience for your customers.
+When designing a bitcoin wallet-application, the way you choose to handle private key management often dictates the fundamental user experience for your customers.
 Being in control of a private key means you have access to the funds it holds.
 Keeping that key safe is like being in charge of the security of your own bank.
 It comes with a lot of freedom, but also a big responsibility that many users are not used to.

 If it’s not secure enough, you risk loss of customer's funds.
 But if it’s not convenient enough, you risk not getting or retaining many customers in the first place.